stat-assignments/github-intro/README.md

 * To get full credit for your assignment, you will need to have worked with your git repository locally.
 I will be able to see if you have used the github editor to make your changes instead :).

-## Optional next steps
-* Open a pull request and let your teacher know that you’ve finished this course.
-* Create your profile README.
-Let the world know a little bit more about you!
-What are you interested in learning?
-What are you working on?
-What's your favorite hobby?
-Learn more about creating your profile README in the document, ["Managing Your Profile README"](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme).
-* Go to your user dashboard and create a new repository.
-Experiment with the features within that repository to familiarize yourself with them.
-* [Let us know what you liked or didn’t like about the content of this course](https://support.github.com/contact/education).
-What would you like to see more of?
-What would be interesting or helpful to your learning journey?

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)
 * [Git and GitHub learning resources](https://docs.github.com/en/github/getting-started-with-github/git-and-github-learning-resources)